The Archive of Grigoris Antoniou (2024)

 The Archive of Grigoris Antoniou: notes of an archivist, video, 13:20 min.
 The artwork includes AI-generated images.

 The Archive of Grigoris Antoniou is a speculative exploration of the fictional archive of Grigoris Antoniou (c.
 1849 - 1940).
 His contributions to archaeology as a foreman in colonial-era Cyprus and the surrounding region were pivotal but have been largely overlooked by hegemonic historical narratives.
-Antoniou remained unidentified in photographic archives, until the artists uncovered his likeness in a lantern slide taken by the archaeologist J.L.
-Myres, at the Institute of Archaeology at Oxford University.
+The artists uncovered his likeness in a lantern slide taken by the archaeologist J.L.
+Myres, at the Institute of Archaeology at Oxford University in 2023.
 A subsequent search identified Antoniou in more archives.

 The Archive of Grigoris Antoniou features 40 lantern slides (ambrotypes) and a video projection.
 The images on the lantern slides include mostly AI-generated visuals and some “re-framed” archival photographs, blurring – glitching – the line between fiction and reality.
 The artists critically examine archival practices and the complex intersections between colonial photographic records and AI.
 The installation reflects how colonial-era legacies continue to be entangled in present-day technological tools, thus acting as a form of archival activism.